-Maybe some of these researchers could come visit outpatient clinics that have been successfully doing this for 20 plus years.
+Maybe some of these researchers could come to visit outpatient clinics that have been successfully doing this for 20 plus years.

-Pharmaceuticals have only a short term role in a long term lifestyle and behavioral issue.
+Pharmaceuticals have only a short-term role in a long-term lifestyle and behavioral issue.

-Bariatric surgery is an induced dietary restriction and malabsorption syndrome, patients often overheat the restriction with liquid calories or develop such a significant malabsorption that they develop secondary complications .
+Bariatric surgery is an induced dietary restriction and malabsorption syndrome, patients often overheat the restriction with liquid calories or develop such significant malabsorption that they develop secondary complications .

 I treat obesity, exactly the same as I treat addiction.

-The only intervention I have ever found to be successful in the long term was providing the patient with behavioral management tools in altering habits (using substitution and harm reduction), and then a re-education of what was truly “healthy” (and that didn’t include starting the day with bowl of cereal and skim milk.
+The only intervention I have ever found to be successful in the long term was providing the patient with behavioral management tools in altering habits (using substitution and harm reduction), and then a re-education of what was truly “healthy” (and that didn’t include starting the day with a bowl of cereal and skim milk.

 In a busy clinical practice, a brief direct interaction, providing just in time information that is “doable” is the only thing that I have found useful.
 The more esoteric the information or the more complicated the protocol, the worse the adherence.